-5.11 Interagency agreements with local school division for CPS complaints that require coordination
+5.11 Interagency agreements with local school division for CPS complaints that require coordination annually on the status of the interagency agreement to the Board of Social Services unless the interagency agreement is substantially modified.

-(§63.2-1511 D of the Code of Virginia) Each local department and local school division shall adopt a written interagency agreement as a protocol for investigating child abuse and neglect reports.
+(§63.2-1511 D) Each local department and local school division shall adopt a written interagency agreement as a protocol for investigating child abuse and neglect reports.
 The interagency agreement shall be based on recommended procedures for conducting investigations developed by the Departments of Education and Social Services.

-Local departments of social services shall report annually to the Board of Social Services regarding the status of interagency agreements for complaints of child abuse and neglect that require coordination between local departments and local school divisions to facilitate the investigation or family assessment.
-The LDSS shall no longer be required to report annually on the status of the interagency agreement to the Board of Social Services unless the interagency agreement is substantially modified.
+LDSS shall report annually to the Board of Social Services regarding the status of interagency agreements for complaints of child abuse and neglect that require coordination between local departments and local school divisions to facilitate the investigation or family assessment.
+The LDSS shall no longer be required to report